scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 amounts (roughly less than 100 samples) of labelled data and a sufficient quantity of unlabelled data.
-But an important caveat is that it is not convincing that the DML Autoencoder effectively combined the unsupervised and supervised losses to create a superior model, as a plain autoencoder (i.e. the DML Autoencoder with α = 1) outperforms the DML for the partial labels percentage of or less than 0.1% and underperforms the DML for the partial labels percentage of 10%.
+But an important caveat is that it is not convincing that the DML Autoencoder effectively combined the unsupervised and supervised losses to create a superior model, as a plain autoencoder (i.e. the DML Autoencoder with :math:`\alpha = 1`) outperforms the DML for the partial labels percentage of or less than 0.1% and underperforms the DML for the partial labels percentage of 10%.

 .. figure:: figs/claim_1_mnist.PNG